ostroproject/ostro-os/doc/architecture/security-threat-analysis.rst

  permissions to the files controlling kernel access to local sensors, such as ``/sys/class/gpio``.

  For remote sensors, use Soletta to access the sensors.
-OIC defines a security model which Soletta implements.
+Open Connectivity Foundation (OCF) defines a security model which Soletta implements.
 The application can use Soletta features for secure provisioning of sensors.
 For more complex authentication needs, applications need to carry the burden by having